HeloworldPuni/demos/farcaster-cartel/TERMS.md

 ## 11. Indemnification

-You agree to indemnify and hold harmless Farcaster Cartel, its developers, and affiliates from any claims, damages, or expenses arising from your use of the App or violation of these Terms.
+You agree to indemnify and hold harmless Base Cartel, its developers, and affiliates from any claims, damages, or expenses arising from your use of the App or violation of these Terms.

 ## 12. Limitation of Liability